-Whilst following the National Curriculum, Maypole School aims to offer a wide range of sports and activities.
+Whilst following the PE Curriculum, Maypole School aims to offer a wide range of sports and activities.
 There will be an additional number of activities that will enhance the curriculum offer, that will encompass other areas of the curriculum including social, emotional, communication and personal development of the pupils.

-The curriculum in this subject has been organised to ensure that children in all Key Stages have access to the areas specified in the National Curriculum, and go beyond its statutory requirements.
+The curriculum in this subject has been organised to ensure that children in all Key Stages have access to a variety of PE, physical & leisure activities.
 We will strive to allow children following our curriculum to have the opportunity to meet the expectations at the end of each Key Stage.

 Undertaking many of the PE activities out in the community, at leisure centres and other local sports facilities, enables additional development opportunities such as pupils paying for their entrance fee, travelling on public transport, and using café facilities after the activity.
-These opportunities develop social communication skills, independence skills and money handling skills, among others.
+These opportunities develop social communication skills, turn taking and sharing, independence skills and money handling skills, among others.